makersacademy/chitter-challenge/README.md

 * This meets all the 'straight up' requirements
 * All tests are green, test coverage is 100%
-* This uses a PostgreSQL database and Sinatra web app t
+* This uses a PostgreSQL database and Sinatra web app

 Setup:
 -----